joelbs/blog-stack/content/posts/5-reasons-to-join-a-coworking-space-in-2022.md

 ## 3. Creativity

-We take pride in the energy our coworking spaces emit!
+We take pride in the energy our coworking spaces shed!
 By using bright, fluorescent lights, green accents and custom pieces of artwork our workspace will awaken your creative side!

 ![meeting room](/images/meeting-room.png "Meeting Room")